I'll bet you people watching on a ditto camera panicked.

 It's by Michiko Kakutani.

-While such developments may take the GOP down in individual elections, he writes in his book, Building Red America, the Republican Party holds a set of advantages, some substantial, some marginal, that have enabled it to eke out victory by slim margins in a majority of closely contested elections, and that'll probably give it an edge in the foreseeable future.
+While such developments may take the GOP down in individual elections, he writes in his book, Building Red America, the Republican Party holds a set of advantages, some substantial, some marginal, that have enabled it to eke out victory by slim margins in the majority of closely contested elections, and that'll probably give it an edge in the foreseeable future.

-Uh I don't care.
+I don't care.

 This is just a lib writing, and the Republicans win, and it doesn't entitle them to do what they want to do.

-Conservatives win, it doesn't mean anything.
+It doesn't mean anything.

-When conservatives win, they should do what liberals want them to do liberals are the ones that run the show.
+When conservatives win, they should do what liberals want them to do.

-These governing from the extremes, as though the extremes are only found on the right.
+Governing from the extremes, as though the extremes are only found on the right.

 But the point of this is it's just another warning to the Democrats.